burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * Early cutoffs
     * Use a clever pruning strategy if the algorithm has a combinatorial search nature

-37. **If the algorithm has internal/meta parameters to tune - decide how to choose them.**
+36. **If the algorithm has internal/meta parameters to tune - decide how to choose them.**
      Several strategies to decide internal parameters in the algorithm to use:

     * Construct the model of the computation device.
 Can explain exact magic constants in the algorithm, but hard to build, cannot model everything.
     * Heuristic-based solution.
-Works most of the time, however always suboptimal performance.
+Works most of the time, however, always suboptimal performance.
     * Exhaustive search.
 The method tries all possible internal parameters of the algorithm and will find the optimal.
-It can take too long time.
+It can take too long.
     * Autotuning-based solution.
-Try parameters, if satisfied then finish, if not select a new candidate heuristically.
+Try parameters, if satisfied, then finish, if not, select a new candidate heuristically.

-38. **Be aware of the underlying reasons for slow speed.**
+37. **Be aware of the underlying reasons for slow speed.**
     The popular reasons for slow speed are the following:

     * *Insufficient parallelism.* You need parallelism to keep multicores, vector units, and GPU busy.

     * *Scheduling overhead.* Too much parallelism is at best useless, but in fact, even hurts performance due to scheduling overheads.

     * *Lack of memory bandwidth.* Faster memory reuse means better cache locality.
 Locality takes place at different levels L1, L2, and L3.
-To check if is this a reason for slow execution run P identical copies of the serial code in parallel.
+To check if this is a reason for slow execution, run P identical copies of the serial code in parallel.

     * *Contention.* locking primitives for synchronization, true sharing, false sharing.

 ## C++23 - How to Invoke C++2023 Compiler

 Once the C++ standard committee adopted the first changes to C++23, the working name for this new version was named `C++2b`, which means "probably to be C++23".
-Therefore at least before official (full) support of C++23 compiler-writers use this flag to specify language standards.
+Therefore, at least before official (full) support of C++23 compiler-writers use this flag to specify language standards.

 * **GCC:** Gnu Compiler Collection.
 C++23 features have started to be available since GCC 11 (https://en.cppreference.com/w/cpp/compiler_support/23).
 However, better support of C++23 features has been available since GCC 13.
 The C++ status in GCC: https://gcc.gnu.org/projects/cxx-status.html